10 Factors That Influence Hearing With a Cochlear Implant for Adults

 A recipient’s hearing loss history can influence how they hear once they receive a cochlear implant.

-- Age when the hearing loss first occurred.
-Recipients who lost their hearing later in life will have more memories and neural connections for sound in the brain.
+1. Age when the hearing loss first occurred.
+Recipients who lost their hearing later in life will have more memories and neural connections for sound in their brain.
 After they receive a cochlear implant, these memories can support them as they re-learn to hear with a cochlear implant.

-- Age at the time of implantation.
+2. Age at the time of implantation.
 There is no age limit for when someone can receive a cochlear implant.
-Individuals over even 90 years old have been able to enjoy sound with a cochlear implant.
+Even individuals over 90 years old have been able to enjoy sound with a cochlear implant.

-If an individual’s hearing loss happens after they’ve developed language skills through listening—this is called “post-lingual” hearing loss—then they’ll be learning to hear the spoken language which they already established before receiving a cochlear implant.
+If an individual’s hearing loss happens after they’ve developed language skills through listening—this is called post-lingual hearing loss—they’ll be learning to hear the spoken language which they already established before receiving a cochlear implant.

-- Residual hearing.
-Residual hearing means that some of the delicate hair cells in the cochlea are still intact and able to perceive sounds.
-The more residual hearing someone has, the more opportunities their brain has had to listen, learn and retain sounds they can hear.
-This hearing can then support the brain to interpret and understand the meaning of sounds they will hear with a cochlear implant.
+4. Residual hearing.
+Having residual hearing means that some of the delicate hair cells in the cochlea are still intact and able to perceive sounds.
+The more residual hearing someone has, the more opportunities their brain has had to listen, learn, and retain sounds they can hear.
+This hearing can help the brain interpret and understand the meaning of new sounds they will hear with a cochlear implant.

-- Hearing aid use before implantation.
-Using hearing aids, especially for someone with good residual hearing, can help the brain to receive sound during the time before a cochlear implantation.
-This keeps the auditory, hearing, part of the individual’s brain stimulated and prepares it to interpret the meaning of sound.
+6. Hearing aid use before implantation.
+Using hearing aids, especially for someone with good residual hearing, can help the brain receive sound during the time before a cochlear implantation.
+This keeps the auditory (hearing) part of their brain stimulated and prepares it to interpret the meaning of sound.

 Hearing With a Cochlear Implant

-Hearing with a cochlear implant isn’t necessarily automatic.
-After the implant and audio processor are activated a recipient is likely to hear sounds right away.
-But, it can take some recipients months or years of hard work to interpret these sounds they hear and give them meaning with meaning at their very best.
+Hearing with a cochlear implant doesn’t necessarily happen automatically.
+After the implant and audio processor are activated, a recipient is likely to hear sounds right away.
+But it can take some recipients months or years of hard work to interpret and give meaning to sounds and hear their very best.

-- Setting appropriate expectations.
-It’s important to take all of the above mentioned factors in to account when setting expectations for outcomes of hearing with a cochlear implant.
-The best way to set appropriate expectations is pre-operative counseling with specialized professionals, including audiologists, surgeons, hearing implant therapists and rehabilitationists and other trained medical professionals.
+1. Setting appropriate expectations.
+It’s important to take all of the abovementioned factors in to account when setting expectations for hearing outcomes with a cochlear implant.
+The best way to set appropriate expectations is pre-operative counseling with specialized professionals, including audiologists, surgeons, hearing implant therapists, rehabilitation specialists, and other trained medical professionals.

-- Rehabilitation is the key to success.
+3. Rehabilitation is the key to success.
 Rehabilitation exercises begin on the first day of hearing.
-A motivated recipient who attends rehabilitation sessions with a well trained professional, and practices these exercises in their everyday life, tends to perform better than recipients who do not.
+A motivated recipient who attends rehabilitation sessions with a well-trained professional and practices these exercises in their everyday life tends to perform better than recipients who do not.

-- Processor mapping.
+4. Processor mapping.
 A cochlear implant MAP is the specific program which tells a cochlear implant’s audio processor how to process sounds.
-Each recipient will have a different MAP that’s customized to their hearing and changes in its settings will directly affect the recipient’s hearing.
-It’s normal that MAPs will be adjusted frequently in the first months after implantation.
-If a recipient feels that their hearing has changed since their last mapping, they should tell their audiologist because adjusting the MAP might improve sound quality.
+Each recipient will have a different MAP that’s customized to their hearing.
+Changes in its settings will directly affect the recipient’s hearing.
+It’s normal for MAPs to be adjusted frequently in the first months after implantation.
+If a recipient feels that their hearing has changed since their last mapping, they should tell their audiologist: adjusting the MAP might improve sound quality.

 Are you or a loved one considering a cochlear implant?
 Let us know in the comments below and we can get you in touch with a MED-EL representative!